 Powered by .id (informed decisions) for East Gippsland Shire

 East Gippsland Shire occupies the far eastern portion of Victoria and in terms of area, is one of the largest LGAs in Victoria.
 A significant part of the Shire is occupied by national parks, state forest and mountainous terrain in private ownership.
 Consequently, most development is confined to the coastal plain, which is traversed by the Princes Highway.
-The Gippsland Lakes are a significant physical feature of the coastal plain.
-Significant industries in East Gippsland include agriculture and tourism, as well as services for the population such as health, education and retail trade.

 The natural amenity of the region acts as a driver for population growth, particularly for retirees.
 There is a dual housing market in operation, consisting both of retirees and families, particularly with younger children.
-The Shire gains population through migration from surrounding regions, including Bega Valley in NSW, but also from Melbourne.
+The Shire gains population through migration from surrounding regions, including Bega Valley in NSW, but most significantly from Melbourne.
 In common with most parts of regional Australia, East Gippsland loses young adults to Melbourne for education, employment and lifestyle reasons.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
-Overseas flow shows overseas arrivals only, based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.
+Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.

 East Gippsland Shire’s natural amenity encourages tourism to the region and over time this has resulted in the growth of holiday and second homes along the coast as well as in the Gippsland Lakes area.
 This, combined with population decline in remote rural areas, means that dwelling vacancy rates are higher than average.
 In 2011, the dwelling vacancy rate was 21.8%, virtually unchanged from the 2006 figure of 21.7%.
 Between 2006 and 2011 vacancy rates were highest in the remote rural areas, reflecting the economic impacts of out-migration and decline of forestry employment.
 However in coastal towns they were stable or declined slightly over the same time period.
 These variations in vacancy rates have been considered, with the assumption that in coastal towns, they are likely to remain stable due to the continued demand for holiday homes, and the likelihood that these areas will continue their role and function and holiday and retirement destinations.